awslabs/multi-model-server/load-test/README.md

 -o : raw result tree output filename
 ```

 This will start `100` threads concurrently and each threads will simulate `20` requests.
-The aggregated report will be write to `./report/report.csv` and the JMeter logs will be write to
+The aggregated report will be written to `./report/report.csv` and the JMeter logs will be written to
 `./log/jmeter.log`.

 ## Prerequisite